Patient Education & Support

 National Suicide Prevention Lifeline

-We’re well into the school year and late fall weather.
-That means kids in confined spaces, close contact, sharing lots of germs, and breathing indoor air.
-We don’t want parents or kids to become germaphobes, but we would encourage kids to wash hands after using the bathroom, and before eating, to cough into the crook of the elbow, and to keep little fingers away from the nose.
+Colder weather means kids confined indoors at school hours at a time, close contact, sharing lots of germs, and dry, heated indoor air.
+We don’t want parents or kids to become germaphobes, but we would encourage kids to wash hands after using the bathroom, and before eating; to cough into the crook of the elbow, and to keep little fingers away from the nose.
 Separate hand and face towels at home, and not sharing food at lunchtime are good ideas.
 Older kids – especially in high school – often get stressed from pressure to get good grades, frequent tests, time doing extracurricular activities, social stresses, doing college applications, anxiety over their future, etc. Good time management, good diet and getting enough sleep will help prevent burnout and illnesses.

-Influenza may start going around as early as this month.
+Influenza is showing up now.
 People use the word “flu” to mean all sorts of things.
 For us doctors, “flu” means influenza, a really nasty – sometimes very serious - infection.
 The very young and the elderly are at higher risk for serious complications from influenza.
 Children from 6 months age and up can be immunized.
 Call us for an appointment.

 Just a reminder to please try and call us before jumping in the car and going to the ER or urgent care with your child.
 Many such visits can be avoided if you call us for phone advice.
 “High” fever in toddlers (103-104) is rarely an emergency.
 Just treat the fever and call us for further guidance.
 You will probably avoid unnecessary blood tests, x-rays, and other procedures by doing this.